Sooliron/Sooliron/README.md

 - 👋 Hi, I’m @Sooliron
 - 👀 I’m interested in game development on Unity
-- 🌱 I’m currently learning C# and the Unity engine right now
+- 🌱 I’m currently learning MySQL, C# and the Unity engine right now
 - 💞️ I’m looking to collaborate with anyone who would be interested in my project or my ideas, as well as anyone I am interested in or who is interested in me
 - 📫 How to reach me? sooliron@gmail.com
 <!---